How Long Do CSA Points Stay on Your Record?

 Is There an Appeals Process for CSA Points?

-If you believe that a violation assigned to your DOT record by the FMCSA is incorrect, there is an appeals process available through the FMCSA DataQ system.
-To successfully contest the violation, documentation and evidence must be provided to support your argument; simply stating that the violation was unfair will not suffice.
+If you believe that a violation assigned to your DOT record by the FMCSA is incorrect, an appeals process is available through the FMCSA DataQ system.
+To successfully contest the violation, documentation, and evidence must be provided to support your argument; simply stating that the breach was unfair will not suffice.
 With supporting evidence, you may be able to prove that the violation should not be associated with your DOT record.
 What is Unified Carrier Registration?

 Summary: How Long Do CSA Points Stay on a Driving Record?